 Use new version clusters

 You can learn information about new updates through documentation, console information, and internal messages, and read update notes for the desired Kubernetes version before you update your clusters.
 This helps you update your clusters at the earliest opportunity to mitigate security risks and fix stability issues.
-For more information about cluster updates, see Manually upgrade ACK clusters and Automatically upgrade a cluster.
+For more information about cluster updates, see Manually update ACK clusters and Automatically upgrade a cluster.
 For more information about Kubernetes versions supported by ACK, see Support for Kubernetes versions.

 Pay attention to cluster resource limits